 Set in Victorian times, Matt Smith’s Doctor is devastated at the loss of Amy Pond and Rory Williams in the previous episode.
 He’s forced out of his retirement by Clara, a young governess living a double life as a local barmaid; the two team together to investigate the mystery behind a spate of self-building snowmen.
 Perfect Doctor Who material, a family-friendly yet high-stakes story packed with action and intrigue: it’s everything one could want from Christmas Day television.

-25. THE TWILIGHT ZONE – The Night Of The Meek
+25. The Twilight Zone – The Night Of The Meek

-USA/Season 2/1960Aired on CBSdirected by Jack Smight, written by Rod Serling
+directed by Jack Smight, written by Rod Serling

 The Twilight Zone is most often remembered for its creepy morality tales, those with a final-act twist that left a real chill in the spine.
 “Night Of The Meek” doesn’t quite fit the formula, though: it’s a rather more touching story of a down-and-out department store Santa named Henry Corwin, frustrated at his lot in life and turning to drink to cope.
 Fired from his job, he proclaims his desire that he be able to live up to his role as Santa, and his wish that the meek could inherit the Earth.